Cherry-Labs/Peerage/README.md

 # Peerage

-*Note*: There has been, and there are, many idiots in tech who had a passion project.
-Shane Isaac, Yandre Dev, that guy who wanted Nintendo to give him a dev kit...
-Except they were all bad coders, but I'm not.
-I am creating most of the tools, utilities and protocols in this project from scratch.
-But I am not above asking for help.
-If you think you can help me, please contact me via Discord.
-PRs are welcome too.

-## What is Peerage?

 Peerage (pronounced peer-aazh not peer-age!) is a P2P communication and file sharing tool  with monetization abilities.
 The app is made of "rooms" and these rooms are customizable through HTML, CSS and JavaScript.
 But the room resides on your PC, not a server, and anyone who connect to your room accepts some of the load.
 Peers discover each othr through a ledger and muliicast DNS.
-Speakinh of ledgers you can make your room VIP and have people who pay the token registered in the ledger to acces it.
+Speaking of ledgers you can make your room VIP and have people who pay the token registered in the ledger to acces it.
 The token is not a cryptocurrency, it's not mined or anything, it's just, like, a representation for the other cryptocurrencies.
 You basically pay in crypto to buy this token and the token is in the ledger... you know, like NeoPets currency but P2P!
 I had originally written 'our token' but that's wrong, the token does not belong to anyone but the holder.
 This is entirely decentralized.
 You can do "other" things with this token too.
 The ledger is shared by all members, only one aspect of ledger is active (aka uncompressed) active at time.
 The other aspects are compressed.

-As far as the network is concerned, I, being a hip young go-getter (I'm 29 but I have to get dentures :( take care of your teeth kids!) will use QUIC as the main transport.
+As far as the network is concerned, I, being a hip young go-getter will use QUIC as the main transport.
 I will use come up with common discovery and multicast methods too.
 All these will be of my own implementation, although I might copy off libp2p like the loser that I am.
 But I won't use libp2p.
 I still have to plan the network side of thing, but it will siurely be planned by late this month.

 So, every room has a ledger head, an storage middle, and a cryptographic end.
 Each of these sections are what make of a 'Rapid Tree' which I have explained below.